 It is always best to discuss with your vet before giving your pooch any over the counter anti-anxiety medication for a car journey, although there are times when it might be beneficial.

 Also if it causes side effects, this could lead to your dog acting up in the car which may affect the person driving.
-It’s imperative that you know the laws about dogs in cars before setting off as if you get pulled over you could get a warning or a fine.
+It’s imperative that you know the dogs in cars UK law before setting off as if you get pulled over you could get a warning or a fine.

 A ride in the car can be extremely stressful for a dog for many reasons and it is vital for dog owners to understand the behaviour to address the problem of your dog’s car anxiety.